cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/fastapi.md

 # Connect FastAPI with Cloudflare Zero Trust

 This tutorial covers how to connect Cloudflare and Fast API.
+A requirement is that you have FastAPI installed.

 **Time to complete:** 15 minutes